dustinwloring1988/learn-nanochat/readme.md

 * Better understand the concept behind BPB eval, nits, why it's a legit way to compare loss across diff vocab sizes, etc.

+* Make sure I understand how weight initialization works for distributed training and if it's ok for weights on diffrent GPUs to start out different

 #### Completed

 * After challenge 14, add autodetect_device_type() so the same notebooks will work on cpu and gpu going forward (ended up doing as part of challenge 14)